panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 When an object has an own property and inherits a property with the same name, the own property takes precedence over the inherited one.

-If you have defined an own property, then delete the property, the inheritance activates again:
+If an own property gets deleted, then the inheritance re-activates:

 ```javascript
 const myObject = {